December 20, 2016

 Grant’s contributions to JSHS go back more than a decade, serving as the Technical Paper and Volunteer Coordinator during her tenure.
 In this role, she engages volunteer mentors from the Department of Defense labs and professional engineering organizations in a unique mentorship component that provides one-on-one advising to students.
 These mentors help students refine presentation content, clarify key messages and provide feedback on public speaking skills.

 “I always want to give back in any way.
 I, and many other mentors, stay involved because these students are our future.” said Grant.
 “Mentors get as much out of it as the students.
 They see progress from orientation through final presentations and watch students grow within six months – and they know that this growth is due in large part to their efforts.”
-Grant has worked on state of the art technology throughout her entire career with the Army.
+Grant has worked on state of the art technology throughout her entire career with the U.S. Army.
 And through JSHS, she is able to encourage the next generation of engineers and scientists.

 The South Jersey JSHS volunteers have a long history of collaboration and volunteer contributions from DoD laboratories, including: Communications-Electronics Research, Development & Engineering Center at Aberdeen Proving Ground and Joint Base McGuire-Dix-Lakehurst, Armament Research, Development & Engineering Center, Naval Air Systems Command and Naval Weapons Station Earle.